Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 1. Effectively incorporate tailwindcss to style React Native components.
 1. Style a TouchableOpacity button using tailwindcss.
 1. Implement page navigation for multiple pages, such as a Greeting page, Login page, and Sign up page, using React Navigation.

+> Disclaimer: This project is UI-focused, with an emphasis on styling and design.
+It's a mobile app, but it's not connected to any backend or database, so all the data is hard-coded in the pages.
+The primary goal of this project is to practice coding and explore various design ideas, with the aim of producing a visually appealing and functional mobile app.

 ### Prerequisites